 So a brick wall works best when there are no cracks to let liquid water into the wall, and no sealant on the brick, allowing for the best possible drying.

 Unlike oil paints, silicone and some other sealers do not create a complete vapour barrier on the wall.
-They actually let water vapour get through, so we call them ?permeable sealers?.
-They work by making the pores in the brick slippery, causing water to bead up rather than flow into the brick.
+They actually let water vapour get through, so we call them 'permeable sealers'.
+They work by leaving the pores in the brick open but making them slippery, like a waxed car, causing water to bead up rather than flow into the brick.
 But they do create more of a barrier than nothing at all -- and when faced with 100-year-old brick, most historical societies across the country say that this brick is too delicate to put anything at all on it.
 Just do a good job on the joints and the flashings.

-If you feel you must put something on your bricks, siloxane is a form of sealant that breathes ever better than silicone and acrylic latex house paints could be acceptable.
+If you feel you must put something on your bricks, silane or siloxane are forms of sealant that breathe ever better than silicone.
+Acrylic latex house paints could be acceptable but painting a house sets you up for regular maintenance repainting.
 The sealant we used on the show was Planiseal S75 made by Mapei.
 But you may have gotten the message that I find little reason for putting anything over brick at all.